StoneWolf18/enoch/docs/standard-guide.md

 <b>Important</b>

 Experience does <b>not</b> need to be taken to be on par with the other characters on the server.
-Experience gain is rather quick, and rarely do stats come in to play when dealing with other players.
+Character progression is rather quick, provided said character is active and working on what they wish to improve.

 </div>